Categories

 Compliance into the Weeds: The DOJ Trainwreck and the Rising Risk Calculus for Compliance and Self-Disclosure

-Focusing on a reported turf battle between the long-standing Fraud Section in the Criminal Division, established in 1955 and central to FCPA enforcement and compliance guidance and a newly created national Fraud Division, which was initially framed as targeting government benefits fraud.
-They argue the reorganization could drain expertise, reduce future DOJ guidance and distort enforcement into politically selective actions, citing IBM’s $17 million settlement and an EEOC case involving The New York Times, and Smartmatic’s experience.
-They also highlight DOJ staffing losses with a net 20% fewer lawyers, loss of experienced attorneys, reliance on inexperienced hires and bonuses and warn the volatility may chill voluntary self-disclosure despite DOJ messaging encouraging it.
+Focusing on a reported turf battle between the long-standing Fraud Section in the Criminal Division, established in 1955 and central to FCPA enforcement and compliance guidance, and a newly created national Fraud Division, which was initially framed as targeting government benefits fraud.
+They argue the reorganization could drain expertise, reduce future DOJ guidance, and distort enforcement into politically selective actions, citing IBM’s $17 million settlement and an EEOC case involving The New York Times and Smartmatic’s experience.
+They also highlight DOJ staffing losses with a net 20% fewer lawyers, loss of experienced attorneys, reliance on inexperienced hires and bonuses, and warn that the volatility may chill voluntary self-disclosure despite DOJ messaging encouraging it.

 • DOJ Train Wreck Overview